Kerseee/urlshortener/readme.md

 ## Getting Start
 1. Create a PostgreSQL database for UrlShortener.
-2. Copy the database DSN and replace the $URLSHORTENER_DB_DSN in "./config/.envrc"
+2. Copy the database DSN and replace the value of $URLSHORTENER_DB_DSN in "./config/.envrc"
 ```
 export URLSHORTENER_DB_DSN='postgres://urlshortener:password@localhost/urlshortener?sslmode=disable'
 ```